vmandic/PushSharp-Anywhere/README.md

 Disclaimer
 ===============
 This demo project was built for a show case on the mscommunity.hr standup/meetup in Zagreb held at 25.11.2014.
+No coded tests were performed, bugs are possible, please contribute and fork on!